NewLifeAcademy/ftc-team-17240/index.md

 # The Iron Eagles of New Life Academy, Woodbury MN
 ## FIRST Tech Challenge Team 17240

-We strive to foster growth and learning in a fun, competitive enviornment.
+We strive to foster growth and learning in a fun, competitive environment.

 ![Team Photo](20241207-ftc17240-team-photo.jpg)